julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 - the **walls between worlds thinned**,
 - and the **soul could travel farther** than usual.

-Dreams during these turning points were treated as direct messages—warnings, ancestral counsel, marriage omens, harvest signs, and signs for the coming year.
+Dreams during these turning points were treated as direct messages: warnings, ancestral counsel, marriage omens, harvest signs, and signs for the coming year.

 Witches did not wait for dreams to happen.
 They prepared for them with herbs, rites, and careful intention.